 unlike all others

 I first posted this piece three years ago.
 The last three years brought major changes for all of us.
 With a few edits, here’s what I said then, and need to hear again today.

 Writing haiku is an exercise in listening.
 Slowly.
 Without preconceptions.
 Without urgency.
 Without wondering when the alarm will go off to jolt me into action.

 I readily admit that being retired is an advantage.
 Yet my internal life doesn’t always remember what it means to be retired.
 Much less where to focus long, patient listening that does more than take me in circles.

-The on-line retreat invites me to write one haiku a day not just during Advent, but for the next six months.
-As a daily exercise it puts the brakes on my urge to do something.
-It turns my attention toward nature and our Creator, and invites me to make connections.
+Three years ago, an on-line retreat invited me to write one haiku a day not just during Advent, but for the next six months.
+As a daily exercise it put the brakes on my urge to do something.
+It turned my attention toward nature and our Creator, and invited me to make new connections.

-The haiku above suggests life is a daily gift from my Creator.
+The haiku above suggests life is a daily gift to each of us from our Creator.
 A page-turner.
 An open, still-being-written adventure lived one day at a time.
 A puzzler without answers or clues at the back of the book.
 One of a kind.

-Today I’m enjoying Sabbath rest at home—taking care of a head cold that began Thanksgiving Day.
-Wishing for each of you quiet time to listen with your heart and rest in the one-of-a-kind person you are.
+Today, thanks to Covid-19, I’m enjoying Sabbath rest and the first day of Advent at home.
+I pray each of you takes time to listen with your heart and rest in the one-of-a-kind person you are.